Why Study Chinese?

 • Short Essay (for fourth-year level only)

-Most of the time, the test is computer-delivered.
+Most tests are computer-delivered.
 At the beginning of the test, you are required to choose the target level you would like to be placed into or to choose “place-out” if you want to be tested out of a language requirement.
 You need to bring a pencil and UM ID for both the paper-and-pencil test and the computer-delivered test.

 We provide both simplified and traditional character versions and you may write either version in the test.
 This exam is for evaluating your current Chinese language proficiency level, so you don’t need to do any special preparation for the test.

-Most likely, you will be informed of the test results on the spot for the paper-and-pencil test or via email within a week for the computer-delivered test.
-For students who take the test for the purpose of “place-out”, we will also submit the test results to your School/College.
-Please contact your School/College Academic Advising Office for issues regarding a language requirement, waiver of credits, etc.
+We make every effort to inform students taking the paper-and-pencil test of the results on the spot, while students taking the computer-delivered test will be notified via email within one week.
+For students who take the test for the purpose of “place-out,” the test results will be recorded on your Wolverine Access student record and be visible to your School/College administrators within 3 business days of your score notification.
+Please contact your School/College general Academic Advising Office for issues regarding a language requirement, waiver of credits, etc.